KurbanismailovZaur/Paths/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/153762902-9267d90d-bda5-49b3-ab2f-9a89e8659c11.png)

 # Read and change points
-To read point values, use the `PointData GetPoint(int index, bool useGlobal = true)` method.
+To read point values, use the `PointData GetPointByIndex(int index, bool useGlobal = true)` method.
 This method will return you a `PointData` object representing the point and its direction in the path.

 ```
 var path = Path.CreatePolygon(4, 1f);
-print(path.GetPoint(0));
+print(path.GetPointByIndex(0));
 ```

 ![image](https://user-images.githubusercontent.com/5365111/153776058-8b327be2-6cc3-4ace-9388-9a2fe348084e.png)